English Language Education (ELE)

 Steps to Success

 Since its creation in 1991 as the Brookline School-Community Partnership, Steps to Success (STS) has worked with thousands of students, most of whom live in public housing, to help facilitate their academic and professional success.
-Our mission has always been to dismantle the achievement gap for low-income students, and to work with community partners to address the issue of poverty in the town of Brokline.
+Our mission has always been to dismantle the achievement gap for low-income students and to work with community partners to address the issue of poverty in the town of Brookline.
 For more information about Steps to Success and its accomplishments with students, please visit: www.stepstosuccessbrookline.org

 Early Childhood Education